 A seasoned administrator, Hajia Binta has been a contractor to many government ministries, parastatals, agencies, private companies, individuals and the diplomatic community.
-She had her education at the Women Teachers Training College, Borno State, and she is currently studying for a Diploma in Law at the University of Jos, Plateau State.
+She had her education at the Women Teachers Training College, Borno State, and holds a Diploma in Law from the University of Jos, Plateau State.